Skip to content

 1. Choose a Safe Location for Your BBQ

 One of the most critical BBQ safety tips is to position your grill correctly.
-Always set up your BBQ on a flat, stable surface at least three metres away from flammable objects like fences, trees, sheds, or your home.
+Always set up your BBQ on a flat, stable surface at least three metres away from flammable objects like fences, trees, sheds or your home.
 This creates a safe zone that reduces the risk of accidental fires.
 Avoid placing your BBQ under overhanging branches or near dry grass, especially during hot, dry weather when fire risks are heightened.

 2. Never Leave Your BBQ Unattended